open-goal/jak-project/README.md

 - `build`: C++ CMake build folder
 - `common`: common C++ code shared between the compiler, decompiler, and game.
   - `cross_os_debug`: platform-independent library for implementing the OpenGOAL debugger.
 Linux-only currently
-  - `cross_sockets`: platform-indpendent library for sockets.
+  - `cross_sockets`: platform-independent library for sockets.
 Used to connect the compiler to a running game.
 Linux and Windows.
   - `goos`: the compiler-time macro language and parser for OpenGOAL.
   - `type_system`: the OpenGOAL type system
   - `util`: Random utility functions for accessing files, timers, etc.